nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

 In the teams experience testing/validation of accessibility requirements will be against the front-end and not the APIs provided by the Node.js back-end.
-The result being that team members building the front-end must be knowleadgeable on accessibility requirements.
+The result being that team members building the front-end must be knowledgeable on accessibility requirements.
 Back-end Node.js developers, on the other hand, will support requirements that come from the front-end versus driving the accessibility effort.